I am already a private pilot. Can I still join the club?

 More detailed information can be found on our Learning to Fly page.

 Our scheduler is online, and you can schedule any time that is available and works for you.
-In order to allow everyone a chance to fly, the club limits members to a maximum of 8 hours at any one time.
+In order to allow everyone a chance to fly, the club limits members to scheduling a maximum of 8 hours total.
 However, this does not limit the total number of hours you can fly in a week.